VaishnaviPoojary11/VaishnaviPoojary11/README.md

 ## 🤖 AI-Powered Digital Dermatology

-AI-based application that detects skin diseases, identifies skin types, and recommends personalized skincare solutions.
+AI-based application that detects skin diseases, identifies skin types, and provides personalized skincare recommendations.

 ---

 ## 🚗 AutoCare Hub

-A vehicle management platform for booking services, tracking maintenance schedules, managing vehicle records, and viewing service history.
+Vehicle management platform for service booking, maintenance schedules, vehicle records, and service history.

 ---

 ## 🏥 Manasvi Hospital Website

-Designed and developed the frontend of a hospital website with a responsive and user-friendly interface.
+Developed a responsive frontend with a clean and user-friendly interface for hospital management.

 ---

 ## 🎬 Netflix Clone

-A responsive movie application integrated with the OMDb API featuring authentication and movie search functionality.
+Responsive movie application using the OMDb API with authentication and movie search.

 ---